Skip to content

 Computed Join

 A Computed Join Container allows you to combine data from two containers, which can be from the same source datastore or different source datastores (e.g., a database table vs. a file system container).
 You can choose the join type (Inner, Left, Right, or Full Outer) and apply transformations, filters, and custom queries to the joined result.
-This feature is useful when you want to:

 • Merge information from multiple source datastores into a single dataset.